Centene Corporation: History

 In the United Kingdom, Centene began to acquire local healthcare services in 2017.
 In 2019, Centene, through its subsidiary MH Services, took a 40% stake in Circle Health, as part of a deal which created a national network of over 50 private hospitals.
+Centene gained full control of Circle Health in July 2021, and sold the business to PureHealth in August 2023.

 In early 2021, Operose Health, a UK subsidiary of Centene, took over a group of London practices, AT Medics.

-In May 2022, Centene announced that they have divested two pharmacy organisations as the company exits the pharmacy benefit management business.
-Centene divested Mangellan Rx and PANTHERx Rare for a total of $2.8 billion.
+In May 2022, Centene announced that they had divested two pharmacy organisations as the company exited the pharmacy benefit management business.
+Centene divested Magellan Rx and PANTHERx Rare for a total of $2.8 billion.

 Business segments

 The main lines of Centene include: